marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

    to people who have already an account on this CloudVeneto service, or have an account at INFN Padova, or have an account at INFN Laboratori Nazionali di Legnaro.
+   For projects using INFN resources, please remember that users have to be compliant with respect to what is specified in :ref:`Prerequisites for using INFN resources<INFNReq>`.

 If you need to create accounts on the virtual machine, please see